Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/introduction.md

 You have likely done some form of modeling.
-As we indicated in the introduction under {ref}`sec:intro_sim`, models range in complexity from basic to highly highly involved.
-While we do emphasize modeling in this book, it is still beneficial to establish a basic foundation and reference frame.
+As we indicated in the introduction under {ref}`sec:intro_sim`, models range in complexity from basic to highly involved.
+The goal of this chapter is to establish a basic foundation for mathematical modeling.
+Followup literatre and more advanced references on this topic include {cite}`abc` and {cite}`efg`.

-## Types of model classes ##
+## Model classes ##

 At a high level, models are often classified as __continuous__ or __discrete__.
+As we will see, things are usually more nuanced than this.
+We will illustrate this and also include brief descriptions of other model classes and paradigms, some of which have their own chapters.

 ### Continuous versus discrete ###

 Broadly speaking, continuous refers to the nature of the variables of the model as well as how they may evolve.
-The distinctions are perhaps best illustrated through examples.
+This is perhaps best illustrated through examples.

 ````{prf:example} Predator prey models - Ver.
 1
 :label: ex:predator_prey